Breaking News | Fire guts petrol station in Nasarawa

 According to the eyewitness, the fire, which started at about 23.
 30, lasted for more than an hour.

-The News Agency of Nigeria (NAN) reports that the scene of the fire housed three petrol stations, plazas and several other businesses.
+According to reports by NAN, the scene of the fire housed three petrol stations, plazas and several other businesses.

 It took the frantic intervention of firefighters to prevent the fire from escalating to other petrol stations.